Golden eagle (Aquila chrysaetos)

-In the reproductive season, prior to copulation, courtship including sinuous flights alone or with a partner take place.
-In order to show its dominance, the male grabs a stone, drops it on a high altitude and then quickly performs an impressive dive catching it over again.
+In the reproductive season, prior to copulation, courtship including sinuous flights alone or with a partner takes place.
+In order to show its dominance, the male grabs a stone, drops it at a high altitude, and then quickly performs an impressive dive catching it over again.

 A pair usually builds several nests on their territory and uses them alternately throughout a few years.
 The nest may grow up to 200 cm (79 in) in diameter.